musahaydar/whatsapp-stats-parser/README.md

 ### Generating Top Ranked Word Clouds

 The script can also generate a word cloud which tells you the most common words for some of the top ranked senders.
-To generate wordclouds, add the `-w` flag:
+Common words specified in the `common_words.json` file will be excluded from the word cloud.
+To generate word clouds, add the `-w` flag:

 ```
 ./parser --chat <chat_file> --start_date <date> -w
 ```

-Optional arguments for the graphing script:
+Optional arguments for generating word clouds:

 - `--words_count <int>`: specify how many of the top senders to create wordclouds for.
 The default value is 5